This article discusses how to minimize your copyright infringement risks by providing practical tips on legally using

 - Omitting the artist’s name from a print or drawing

-However, in most countries outside the U.S., authors of all copyright protected works enjoy moral rights.
-Authors of photographs, drawings, business documents and computer software all enjoy moral rights.
+However, in most countries outside the U.S., authors of all copyright-protected works — such as photographs, drawings, business documents and computer — software all enjoy moral rights.
 Thus, when using images on websites or blogs, you should respect the moral rights of attribution and integrity.
 This is because authors have moral rights in countries where their works are accessed (if that country grants moral rights).